Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 NC State Schedule Analysis

-- NC State has six wins against Quadrant 2 opponents, the most in Division 1.
+- NC State has the most Quadrant 2 victories in the nation (six).

 NC State 2023-24 Best Wins